codexgq/startbootstrap-creative-codexgq/declaration.md

 The source code and tools by third-parties are used as per the Disclaimer statement above.

 Copyrights, licenses and open source code are as mentioned below.

+All lists may be not exhaustive.
+Please contact us immediately if you feel that we forget something or someone.
+We will be happy to update our notes then.

 ### codexgq - Moving The Web